swarnalee-m/green-website/README.md

 - Enabled page excerpts and displayed them on Archive page, hiding headings from displaying and formatting all links as internal links
 - For pages, automatically generate page heading from `title:` variable
 - Added back canonical link rel to header with conditional flag based on `use_html_extension: false`
-- Fixed up `site.url` configuration in `head.html` including a separate URL for `/` and also used `strip` to remove extra whitespace from meta description
+- Fixed up `site.baseurl` configuration in `head.html` including a separate URL for `/` and also used `strip` to remove extra whitespace from meta description
 - Fixed code block responsivity
 - Enabled [Commonmark Github Flavored Markdown](https://github.com/github/jekyll-commonmark-ghpages) for tables
 	- replaced footnote internal link class for new html